Edragon/edragon.github.io/Tech-dat/cable-dat/cable-ribbon-dat/cable-ribbon-dat.md

 ## install methods 6 types

-cable types from A1~A6, same mapping from PCB to PCB, no matter the directions
+cable types from A1~A6

+the result is always the same that mapping same pins from PCB to PCB, no matter the cable directions

-see how it mapped here [[HUB75-dat]]
+see how it mapped here [[HUB75-dat]], either horizontally flipped or horizontally + vertically flipped

 ![](2025-12-17-17-47-31.png)